Tutorial 5: Simple Policies

 - Click Add Policy.
 Name it "Sales Permit".
 Then, select Domestic Refrigeration as the application and HFC-134a as the substance.

 - Displacing means that the demand lost from HFC-134a is then sent to another stream or substance.
 In this case, let's have it go to R-600a instead.
+Leave the displacement type as "displacing" for now.
+We'll discuss the other displacement options in a moment!

-- Click Save to finish the policy
+- Click Finish to finish the policy

 Creating the Permit Simulation